 Our graduates also go on regularly to prestigious PhD programs in major European and American universities.
 When choosing an academic career, PEP graduates have a comparative advantage in the research fields at the intersection of sciences.
 It is these very fields from which new scientific ideas usually originate and where the most pressing problems of contemporary societies can be reasonably tackled and resolved.

 The advantages listed above apply equally to both tracks of the Programme.
 For the ‘Russian Studies’ style track, there are some extra benefits.
 Students of the track will study Russia in Russia’s capital and at the country’s leading university (ranked among the top 100 universities in the ‘Politics and International Studies’ category in the QS World University Rankings by Subject); will cooperate with many of the leading Russian studies researchers, including opportunities to join research teams of well-known academics both in Russia and abroad; will benefit from the programme’s comparative approach to research, which combines materials on Russian politics and society with interregional (e.g., Post-Soviet) and global trends.

 About the PPE Programmes

-PPE/PEP programmes provide advanced training in the core disciplines of political science, economics and philosophy, enriching opportunities for its graduates to choose educational and professional tracks in the future and preparing them for jobs requiring a broad outlook and the ability to work in an interdisciplinary environment.
-The qualities and skills of PPE graduates are needed in such fields as political and socio-economic forecasting, analytical support for policy decision-making, institutional design, assessment of new social phenomena in emerging knowledge-based societies and new trends in the social sciences.
+PPE programmes provide advanced training in the core disciplines of political science, economics and philosophy, enriching opportunities for its graduates to choose educational and professional tracks in the future and preparing them for jobs requiring a broad outlook and the ability to work in an interdisciplinary environment.
+The qualities and skills of PPE graduates are much needed in such fields as political and socio-economic forecasting, analytical support for decision-making, institutional design, assessment of new social phenomena in emerging knowledge-based societies and new trends in the social sciences.